infracost/infracost-circleci/README.md

 ![Example GitHub screenshot](https://github.com/infracost/actions/blob/master/.github/assets/screenshot.png?raw=true)

+1. If you haven't done so already, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost auth login` to get a free API key.

+2. Retrieve your Infracost API key by running `infracost configure get api_key`.

-1. In CircleCI, go to your Project Settings > Environment Variables, and add environment variables for `INFRACOST_API_KEY`, `GITHUB_TOKEN`.
+3. In CircleCI, go to your Project Settings > Environment Variables, and add environment variables for `INFRACOST_API_KEY`, `GITHUB_TOKEN`.

-2. We recommend you enable CircleCI's "Only build pull requests" option.
+4. We recommend you enable CircleCI's "Only build pull requests" option.
 This setting is in CircleCI's Project > Advanced settings page.

-3. Create a new file at `.circleci/config.yml` in your repo with the following content.
+5. Create a new file at `.circleci/config.yml` in your repo with the following content.

     ```yml
     version: 2.1